Vimto: Foreign markets

 In Saudi Arabia, Vimto is manufactured under licence by the Aujan Industrial Company and has a 90% market share in the cordial concentrated drinks market.
 Every year, the company launches aggressive marketing campaigns on Arab satellite TV channels that in recent years have become very popular, and achieved cult status with viral marketing videos exchanged on the Internet.

 Vimto was introduced in India in 1924 during the colonial period.
 Vimto was introduced to The Gambia and Senegal in the 1980s, where it remains popular.

 In 2011, Vimto once again became widely available throughout the Republic of Ireland, through Tesco and the local version of Iceland shops.

 In Pakistan, Vimto is produced under licence by Mehran Bottlers.

 In Nepal, Vimto is manufactured under licence by Himganga Beverage Pvt Ltd.

-In Cyprus, Vimto is manufactured under license by Kean.
+In Cyprus, Vimto is manufactured under licence by Kean.

 In Ghana, Vimto is manufactured under licence by Coca-Cola Bottling Company of Ghana Ltd.

 It officially broke into the Malaysian market in 2024; though Malaysian consumers have already been acquainted with the brand years prior through the Middle Eastern version in specialty stores (kedai Arab) unofficially provided by AM Avenue Trading, also a local distributor of Barbican.